brianalvey/vip-redactosaurus/plan.md

 Anonymization transformations:
 - Scrambling text where spaces, punctuation and capitlization are preserved
 - Static text replacement from preset arrays for example replacing all author first names that start with a "J" with "Fred" and all author last names that start with "S" with "Jones".
-- Blurring images or replacing images with placeholders, while retaining the original dimensions and styling
+- Blurring images or replacing images with either online or local placeholders, while retaining the original dimensions and styling

 ## ⚙️ Technical Requirements